-Airline\nlp() qualifies its parameters as Atomic.
-This means means that, if the actual parameters are arrays, indexed by Run or anything else, it will reduce them all to scalar values and call the function multiple times, once for each combination of scalar values. it calls multiple times, Each time it passes scalar parameters to ProfitFn(), so that the objective passed to obj in NLPDefine() is scalar, as required.
+Airline\nlp() qualifies its parameters as atomic.
+This means that if the actual parameters are arrays, indexed by Run or anything else, it reduces them to scalar values and calls the function multiple times, once for each combination of scalar values.
+On each call, it passes scalar parameters to ProfitFn(), so that the objective passed to Obj in NIpDefine() is scalar, as required.
 In this way, it restores the Intelligent Array behavior that NLP otherwise lacks.

-We now define a variable using this function:
+We now define a variable using this function.

-If you show the result of this variable in a sample view (with Samplesize set to 5 for rapid execution), it shows a sample of NLP problems:
+If you show the result of this variable in a sample view (with samplesize set to 5 for rapid execution), it shows a sample of NLP problems.